lzanardos9/0xDSI/databricks-native/docs/COVERAGE_MATRIX.md

   four-method contract.
 This is `VERIFIED_IN_CODE`: no agent status changes — all remain `DEPLOYMENT_READY`.

+- **Phase 9 — Omnigent runner-level policy overlay + operator CRUD (completed).**
+  `_shared/omnigent_pep.py` resolves an operator-authored binding to one runner verdict — `ALLOW` (proceed to the chokepoint), `DENY` (refuse the path), or `ASK` (require a human) — deny-by-default, highest priority wins, ties break to the most restrictive verdict.
+The enforcement chokepoint gains an optional `policy_overlay` gate that runs *before* the kernel is consulted (forwarded through `workspace_dispatch.dispatch` and `databricks_workspace.live_dispatch`); it can only narrow authority — an operator `ALLOW` never resurrects a kernel-denied action.
+The bindings are real, editable rows in `ecp_omnigent_policies` (RLS on; full CRUD from the console's **Omnigent Policies** tab), resolved by code, not a mock-up.
+14 resolver unit tests (`omnigent_pep.py`) plus 5 end-to-end tests through the chokepoint (`test_omnigent_pep.py`) all pass.
+This is `VERIFIED_IN_CODE`: no agent status changes — authoring a binding does **not** mean a live Omnigent runner is mediating that agent, so all agents remain `DEPLOYMENT_READY` and none are `FULLY_GOVERNED`.

 ## Next phase

 Two tracks remain, both requiring resources this environment does not have:

-- **Live-workspace execution (deployment milestone).** Everything up to the live call is built and tested offline: the real client, bound-parameter SQL, the promotion gate, the provenance-tagged ledger, and now argument-bound capability leases.
+- **Live-workspace execution (deployment milestone).** Everything up to the live call is built and tested offline: the real client, bound-parameter SQL, the promotion gate, the provenance-tagged ledger, argument-bound capability leases, and the runner-level policy overlay.
 Running `databricks_workspace.live_dispatch` for one agent against a live Databricks workspace — with the `execute_response_action` function and response-state table deployed, real credentials, and a redeemed capability — on an approved, in-scope target writes the first `provenance="live"` row; if its independent read-back confirms the effect, the promotion gate flips that one agent to `VERIFIED_IN_DEPLOYMENT`.
-- **Omnigent PEP integration (Phase 9+).** Bind the 0xDSI decision as a runner-level Omnigent policy (ALLOW/DENY/ASK), persist the capability ledger and consumption store to Delta/Supabase (`ecp_capabilities`), and compute an honest EnforcementCoverage per agent — no agent labelled FULLY_GOVERNED until a real Omnigent runner mediates its action paths.
+- **Live Omnigent runner (fully-governed milestone).** The policy resolver and its operator-managed bindings (`ecp_omnigent_policies`) are built and tested in code; the remaining step is a real Omnigent runner that consults them in front of every one of an agent's action paths and computes an honest per-agent EnforcementCoverage.
+No agent is labelled `FULLY_GOVERNED` until such a runner actually mediates it.